developer-yasir/Support-Panel/README.md

 # Support Panel

-A MERN stack application for managing support tickets with role-based access control.
+A MERN stack application for managing support tickets with role-based access control and comprehensive user settings.

 ## Features